LuCEresearchlab/20xx-master-template/README.md

   - Set the width of the float to \textwidth
   - Set the height of the float to \textheight

-**Floats do not appear on the page I reference them, but some page later**
+### Floats do not appear on the page I reference them, but it appears some pages later

 *Possible problem*: